Don’t forget to watch my video of the Snaefellsnes Peninsula at the end of this post.

 Stykkishólmur

 The largest town in the Snaefellsnes Peninsula, Stykkishólmur, with its beautiful old chocolate-colored houses and a picturesque harbor, to me, felt more like a village (as did most towns in Iceland).
-This town featured in the Ben Stiller movie The Secret Life of Walter Mitty that happens to be one of my favorite travel movies.
+This town featured in the Ben Stiller movie The Secret Life of Walter Mitty which happens to be one of my favorite travel movies.

 Stykkishólmskirkja

-A very unconventional looking church with a modern white exterior, Stykkishólmskirkja was designed by architect Jon Haraldsson.
+A very unconventional-looking church with a modern white exterior, Stykkishólmskirkja was designed by architect Jon Haraldsson.
 Inside, hundreds of bulbs hang suspended from the ceiling- a detail that I imagine must create a stunning effect after sunset.
 The altarpiece is a painting of the Madonna and child created by artist Kristín Gunnlaugsdóttir.

 Sugandisey